castagnoemanuele/STM32-smart-alarm/README.md

 - **HC-SR501 IR sensor**: Detects motion.
 - **Active buzzer**: Alerts users with an audible alarm.

+## Architecture

+The smart alarm system is divided into two main components:
+1. **STM32 Microcontroller**:
+   - Handles sensor inputs, alarm logic, and display control.
+2. **ESP32 WiFi Module**:
+   - Manages network communication and sends notifications.

+A detailed schematic and workflow diagram will be added in future updates.

 ## To Do

 ### Hardware: